 Crossclaims and third-party claims can arise in a variety of situations, including:

-1. Crossclaims: A defendant may bring a crossclaim against another defendant, alleging that they are responsible for the damages claimed by the plaintiff.
+- Crossclaims: A defendant may bring a crossclaim against another defendant, alleging that they are responsible for the damages claimed by the plaintiff.

-2. Third-party claims: A defendant may bring a third-party claim against a party not originally named in the lawsuit, alleging that they are responsible for the damages claimed by the plaintiff.
+- Third-party claims: A defendant may bring a third-party claim against a party not originally named in the lawsuit, alleging that they are responsible for the damages claimed by the plaintiff.

-3. Contribution claims: A defendant may bring a contribution claim against another defendant, seeking to recover a portion of the damages awarded to the plaintiff.
+- Contribution claims: A defendant may bring a contribution claim against another defendant, seeking to recover a portion of the damages awarded to the plaintiff.

 These types of claims can add complexity to the case and require careful consideration of the legal process, multiple parties, and potential defendants.
 It is essential to understand the procedural rights of defendants and the potential complications that can arise in multi-defendant cases.

-Examples of Multiple Party Car Accident Payouts in Texas
+Examples of Multiple-Party Car Accident Payouts in Texas

 By way of example, assuming a jury awards $1 million for damages to an innocent personal injury victim and finds fault as set forth below:

-Defendant A -20% fault (20% of Award or $200,000)
+First Defendant -20% fault (20% of Award or $200,000)

-Defendant B -30% fault (30% of award or $300,000)
+Second Defendant -30% fault (30% of award or $300,000)

-Defendant C -50 fault (1/2 of Award or $500,000)
+Defendant 3 -50 fault (1/2 of Award or $500,000)

-In this example, if any of the defendants cannot pay their share of the award, the personal injury victim who was innocent in the accident suffers the risk of not collecting the damages from each defendant because no defendant is jointly and severally responsible for the damages.
+In this example, if any defendants cannot pay their share of the award, the personal injury victim who was innocent in the accident suffers the risk of not collecting the damages from each defendant because no defendant is jointly and severally responsible for the damages.

 Punitive damages, however, are awarded individually by the defendant in Texas.

-Evaluation of Multi-Party Cases
+Evaluation of Multi-Party Personal Injury Cases

 If you have been injured in an accident, don’t wait to get the help you need.
 Contact Baumgartner Law Firm today for a free consultation.